ramirocabral/aws-solutions-architect-associate-notes-SAAC03/access/IAM.md

 - target a single user or ressource and get the info of all service permissions and when that service was lastly accessed
 - can be used to revise policies and roles

-## Roles vs Ressource Based Policies
+## Roles vs Resource Based Policies
 - when you assume a role, you give up all previous persmissions
 - Ressource based if a Iam entity needs to do multiple things on diffrent accounts